Nikith29/illino/README.md

 I post projects which i worked on which are mostly analysis and time series analysis

-Most recent work: Time series analysis
+Most recent project : Time series analysis

 contact at
 nikith112902@gmail.com